8 steps to building features your users actually want

 Refine the feature with what you’ve learned from your users as you see appropriate.

-You’re happy.
-Your small portion of users you’ve released to are happy.
-It’s time for a full blown release.
+You’re happy, and the small portion of users you’ve released to are happy.
+It’s time for a full-blown release.

 Set the feature free and roll it out fully across your entire product.
 While you're at it, send out an email blast or write a blog post up explaining the new feature.